xinjiav3/NileBrownGame/navigation/section/kasm.md

 ---
 layout: post
 title: Kasm Cloud Workspaces
-description: A central hub for user and development documentation for the Kasm Cloud Workspaces Project
+description: A central blogging hub for user and development documentation for the Kasm Cloud Workspaces Project
 categories: [Kasm]
 permalink: /kasm/pages/intro
-author: Mr. Mortensen, Rachit Jaiswal, Tanisha Patil, Torin Wolff
+author: Mr. Mortensen, Rachit Jaiswal, Tanisha Patil, Torin Wolff, Isabel Marilla
 menu: nav/kasm_cloud.html
 toc: false
 ---

-> Our Cloud Workspaces project aims to provide all students with equitable access to powerful computing resources, regardless of the device they own, by utilizing cloud-based desktop environments.
+> Our Cloud Workspaces project aims to provide all students with equitable access to powerful computing resources, regardless of the device they own or use, by utilizing cloud-based desktop environments.

 <style>
     .system-diagram {